Nidhi-Bharti2407/Django-CRUD-App-with-Docker-Compose/README.md

 ### Step 1: setup Minikube

-Install Minikube packages and then start the cluster `minikube start` with docker.
+Install Minikube packages and then start the cluster `minikube start --force` with docker.

 And we can see nodes and pods just type this command `kubectl get nodes` and `kubectl get pods`